-First of all, let’s think about the reasons why we would like to sharpen an image.
-I don’t always do it.
+I don’t always sharpen my images.
 For example, I did not sharpen any image in my series Winter Tulips.
 It helps that most photos were shot at wider apertures, near the sweet spot of the lens I was using.
 Conversely, I applied the High Pass filter to all my images in Dry Leaf.
 Those were taken at narrow apertures (f/18-f/22) and that creates some level of fuzziness (resulting from diffraction).
 Additionally, I wanted to enhance contrast, and sharpening is one way to accomplish this.

 Photoshop‘s high pass filter creates a sharpening effect based on the pixels surrounding the edges of the image.
 While Photoshop has other, dedicated sharpening tools (unsharp mask, smart sharpening) that work similarly, I tend to use the high pass filter method more often, because I love the control it gives me over my sharpening.